 The breadth of these ethical concerns means that research has emerged from a diverse range of disciplines, including computer science, social science, and psychology, each with different practices and conventions.
-The sensitive nature of the home environment and relationships drives us now to pause and take stock of the literature on ethical concerns with voice assistants: what concerns have been identified and how are they studied?
-We conducted a systematic literature review with the aim of exploring how this body of research is distributed across different topics and methodologies.
-The results of the literature review are valuable in both understanding current areas of enquiry, as well as in identifying opportunities for future work.
-Beyond studying the diversity of concerns and methods, we were also interested in the diversity and inclusion of participants.
-When conducting research that tells us about people and their social interactions we must acknowledge that people of different culture, ages, genders, abilities, etc. experience voice assistants differently and will have different concerns about them.
-As a provocation intended to foster a more inclusive---and accurate---body of knowledge, we use our review to highlight the overwhelming bias towards ``WEIRD'' countries in current research (Western, Educated, Industrialized, Rich, and Democratic).
+The sensitive nature of the home environment and relationships drives us now to pause and take stock of the literature on ethical concerns with voice assistants.
+To this end we conducted a systematic literature review with the aim of capturing the concerns that have been identified and how they are studied.
+The results are valuable both in understanding current areas of enquiry as well as in identifying opportunities for future work.
+Beyond this we were also interested in the diversity and inclusion of participants.
+When conducting research that tells us about people and their social interactions we must acknowledge that people of different cultures, ages, genders, abilities, etc. experience voice assistants differently and have different concerns about them.
+As a provocation intended to foster a more inclusive---and accurate---body of knowledge, we use our review to highlight the overwhelming bias towards ``WEIRD'' (Western, Educated, Industrialized, Rich, and Democratic) countries in the venues searched.
 Beyond geography we also examine other dimensions of diversity in research that focuses on specific groups, such as those around gender, that reflect and inform social and cultural norms.

 More specifically we answer the following research questions: \begin{enumerate} \item[RQ1] What is the current state of research on ethical concerns in voice assistants? \item[RQ2] How are participants, methods, and approaches represented across this research? \end{enumerate}